jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume.md

       </td>
     </tr>
     <tr>
-      <td>Software Development Principles and Practices:</td>
+      <td>Software Development Practices:</td>
       <td>
-        <p>SOLID, DRY, YAGNI</p>
         <p>
-        I also believe in Agile Software Development practices such as collective ownership of the code base, code review (even pair programming and mob programming), discarding practices that does not work in a particular team and retaining those that work, and others you might want me to believe in that works in software development.
+        Believes in Agile Software Development practices such as collective ownership of the code base, code review (even pair programming and mob programming), discarding practices that does not work in a particular team and retaining those that work, and others you might want me to believe in that works in software development
         </p>
         <p>
-        I also believe that TDD can greatly help us make software that is easy to change.
+        Believes that TDD can greatly help us make software that is maintainable
         </p>
       </td>
     </tr>